robvandersluis/gitcommit-ai.nvim/README.md

 - Or use the default keymap: `<leader>gc`

 ### Workflow:
-1. Plugin checks if you're in a valid Git repo with unstaged changes
+1. Checks if the current buffer belongs to a valid Git repository
-2. It generates a commit message based on `git diff HEAD`
+2. It checks for changes using git status --porcelain
+3. If stage_all = true, it runs git add -A
+4. If stage_all = false, it checks for staged changes and aborts if there are none
+5. A commit message is generated using the staged diff (git diff --cached)
-3. Opens a buffer with the message (you can still edit)
+6. A preview buffer opens with the generated commit message
-4. Save (`:w`) to commit
+7. You can:
+  - Edit (e) and save (:w) to confirm and commit
-5. Press `q` to cancel
+  - Quit (q) to cancel
-6. After commit, you'll be asked if you want to push
+8. If the commit is cancelled and stage_all = true, a git reset is performed to unstage changes
+9. Optionally prompts to push (only if a tracking branch exists)
+9. Done! 🎉
 ---

 ## ⚙️ Configuration options